UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/7_challenge_multi_drone.md

 ### Your Challenge

 We have created a competition style course with 4 different stages to complete one after another.
+For each of these stages, you need to consider the coordination of 5 drones.

 1. **Stage 1: Changing Formations**:
     - Implementing the formation flight algorithms which have the ability to changing the formation periodically whilst maintaining a circular trajectory.